PratikChandraDalakoti/Inventory_Management/README.md

 3) Deleting the Product if it gets expired

 Purchasing.ipynb:

-1)Reading the Inventory
+1) Reading the Inventory
-2)Purchasing an item
+2) Purchasing an item
-3)Getting the Bill
+3) Getting the Bill
-4)Updation in Sales.json about sales record
+4) Updation in Sales.json about sales record

 Json file:
-1)Record.json
+1) Record.json
-2)Sales.json
+2) Sales.json